 Spain generally has some amazing areas for climbing, with good quality rock and bolted multi-pitch routes.
-Areas such as the Costa Blanca and Mallorca are famous for their routes, but the Costa Daurada and many areas in Cataluña are also excellent and definitely worth a visit.
+The climbing in Barcelona is no exception.
+Areas such as the Costa Blanca and Mallorca are famous for their routes.
+The Costa Daurada and many areas in Catalonia are also excellent and definitely worth a visit.

 If you live in Barcelona, or are taking a holiday in the city, there are several places less than one hour’s drive from the city that offer a good day’s climbing on a selection of grades.

-With Spain’s wonderful climate it’s worth escaping England’s winter to take the opportunity to climb in warmer weather, and all you need is a rope and quickdraws with almost all of Spain’s routes being bolted.
+With Spain’s wonderful climate it’s worth escaping England’s winter to take the opportunity to climb in warmer weather.
+All you need is a rope and quickdraws with almost all of Spain’s routes being bolted.

 Costa Daurada Climbing

 Climbing in the Costa Daurada offers superb sports climbing with many of the crags facing towards the south, meaning that you can climb in autumn and spring.
 In the summer there are crags sheltered by trees, such as Arbolí, where it’s also possible to climb on a hot sunny day.

 For very good climbing, on bolted routes, and with a good variety of grades visit Garraf.
 Garraf is approximately 40 minutes drive from Barcelona due south west.
 There are two easily accessible crags: Penya Ginesta and Pic de Martell.
 There is a good selection of grades here and a great view out over the sea from Penya Ginesta.
 You can also get to Garraf by train, although you would be left with a long uphill walk to the crag.
 The video below was taken at Penya Ginesta, Garraf.
 Unfortunately, the easier routes at Penya Ginesta have become rather polished.